sherifmagdy32/gaming_os_tweaker/README.md

 ### Other

 - An option, would be to remove services <https://learn.microsoft.com/en-us/dotnet/framework/windows-services/how-to-install-and-uninstall-services>
-- RAM usage could be reduced if service drivers were looked into more completely. <https://processhacker.sourceforge.io/> and also doing more tweaks to kernel and memory management. <https://woshub.com/huge-memory-usage-non-paged-pool-windows/> <https://superuser.com/questions/394430/identifying-root-cause-of-high-ram-usage-in-paged-pool>
+- RAM usage could be reduced if service drivers were looked into more completely. <https://processhacker.sourceforge.io/> <https://woshub.com/huge-memory-usage-non-paged-pool-windows/> <https://superuser.com/questions/394430/identifying-root-cause-of-high-ram-usage-in-paged-pool>
 - Tools that could be useful
   - <https://msfn.org/board/topic/152688-win6x_registry_tweak/> - To remove apps not possible with powershell
   - <https://github.com/riverar/mach2>